Basicprogrammer10/connorcode-writing/afire/afire-update-5.md

 Happy new year! (yes i know its february).
 There have been some big changes to afire in the past, uh, _8 months_!
 Ive only been working on afire again for about the past two weeks, but there is still a lot of new stuff!
-There is a lot to cover, this is the biggest afire update to date - so lets get into it!
+This is the biggest afire update to date - so lets get into it!

 <div ad info>
 Info